The AAFP is governed by a Congress of Delegates, a Board of Directors, and a number of commissions and committees.

 Your AAFP membership dues are due January 1.
 The AAFP offers members the option to pay their dues in full or to sign up for a convenient monthly installment payment plan.
 Members can also elect to automatically renew their membership annually.

-The Congress of Delegates of the AAFP has long recognized that to effectively represent our members throughout the country membership at both the national and chapter level is important.
+The AAFP Congress of Delegates has long recognized that to effectively represent our members throughout the country, membership at both the national and chapter level is important.
 While we can ensure your interests can be represented in Washington, we cannot be in every state speaking to state legislatures, licensing boards, etc., where your voice needs to be heard – but our chapters can and do this.

-To learn more about your chapter and the membership benefits it offers, search the chapter directory to find contact information for your chapter.
+To learn more about your chapter and its membership benefits, search the chapter directory to find contact information for your chapter.